 A backup is an exact copy or duplicate of a set or entire image of data stored locally, remotely, or in the cloud.
 Backups can be as simple as a thumb drive of data or as complex as a daily copy of your database backed up to a service like Acronis Cyber Backups.

 Backups are crucial to have in case of a disaster, such as:

 - Data breach.

 - Data loss.

 - And many other cyber attacks.

-It is easy to forget how ephemeral digital data really is.
-And how important

-	taking backups is for business continuity.
+It is easy to forget how fleeting digital data really is.
+And how vital taking backups is for business continuity.

-	If you have not already done so, I would highly recommend taking the pledge

-	for 2020 and backing up data by March 31st.
+Join Liquid Web in taking the pledge for 2022 and backing up data by today, March 31st.

 Here are a few ways you can create better backups:

 1. Backup Crucial Data First